|

 2. STCKE (STCK Extended) - You get four words that look like::

-the beginning, and a programmable section used by z/OS at
+beginning, and a programmable section used by z/OS at the end.

-clock register and the high order byte from the STCKE instruction
+register and the high order byte from the STCKE instruction will

-to the TOD clock value.
-This number of leap seconds for the
+the TOD clock value.
+This number of leap seconds for the current

 Of course this assumes that the TOD Clock is set to UTC time,